Galleries and Urban Vibes: Moscow’s Art Districts

 Where energy turned into art

 Built as a power station in 1907, GES-2 was reborn in 2021 as a cultural powerhouse supported by the V-A-C Foundation.
+Today, it stands out as one of the most distinctive Moscow cultural attractions and a highlight in any Moscow art scene overview.
 Expect cutting-edge exhibitions, theatre, film screenings, and creative labs — many of them free.
+For those planning their Moscow sightseeing or looking for unusual things to do in Moscow, this space offers a fresh alternative to traditional museums.
 Just make sure to register beforehand online.
-Spend the whole day here: there are cafés, a restaurant, and even a bakery on site, all set against the centre’s birch grove.
+Spend the whole day here: there are cafés, a restaurant, a cinema, and even a bakery on site, all set against the centre’s birch grove.
+It’s also frequently featured in Moscow travel guides as a must-visit creative space, especially for visitors interested in modern culture and design.

 Address: 15 Bolotnaya Embankment